California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

 1. Create a single directory with the 9 Triton images you captured.
 2. Run the following to calculate and save the Triton intrinsics:

-        ros2 run camera_control_cpp lucid_calibrate -- calculate_intrinsics --images_dir <path to the dir containing the Triton images> --output_dir <where to write the intrinsics data file>
+        ros2 run camera_control calibrate_lucid_rgbd -- calculate_intrinsics --images_dir <path to the dir containing the Triton images> --output_dir <where to write the intrinsics data file>

 3. Create a single directory with the 9 Helios intensity images you captured.
 4. Run the following to calculate and save the Helios intrinsics:

-        ros2 run camera_control_cpp lucid_calibrate -- calculate_intrinsics --images_dir <path to the dir containing the Helios intensity images> --output_dir <where to write the intrinsics data file>
+        ros2 run camera_control calibrate_lucid_rgbd -- calculate_intrinsics --images_dir <path to the dir containing the Helios intensity images> --output_dir <where to write the intrinsics data file>

 ### Step 3: Calculate extrinsics